Dannmenezes/Dannmenezes/README.md

-Here are some ideas to get you started:
+Here are some ideas to get you started: :man